 Elementary and Middle Schools will be identified based on performance in Academic Achievement Indicator-Proficiency in reading and mathematics, Other Academic Indicator-Growth in reading and mathematics and Separate Academic Indicator for science, English Language Proficiency Indicator, and School Quality/Student Success Indicator-Separate Academic Indicator for social studies and writing.

 High Schools will be identified based on performance in Academic Achievement Indicator-Proficiency in reading and mathematics, Graduation Rate, English Language Proficiency Indicator, and School Quality/Student Success Indicator-Transition Readiness and Separate Academic Indicator-science and writing.

+Kentucky’s accountability system includes schools without tested grades (i.e. K-1 and K-2 schools).
+These K-1 and K-2 schools feed to a higher level school(s) which receives a federally-required accountability classification.
+The feeder school(s) receive the classification of the higher level school where the majority of their students enrolled.
+Feeder schools include K-1 and K-2 schools that feed to elementary schools and 9th grade that feed to a high school.

 Additionally, Kentucky will identify any non-Title I schools that fall within that range of performance for Comprehensive Support and Improvement (CSI).